Two Ways to Build

 Nature's Perfect Frame Material

-Bamboo is stronger per gram than steel, absorbs vibration that would rattle a carbon frame, and reaches full maturity in 3-5 years.
+Absorbs vibration that would rattle a carbon frame.
 It's the only frame material you can grow, shape with hand tools, and build into a rideable bicycle at home.

 - Natural vibration dampening for a smoother ride